Adde-h/DH2642-Project/README.md

 ### **/src/views**

-MainView.js: Contains what is shown for our main screen in the middle of the application
+MainView.js: This contains what is shown for our main screen in the middle of the application

 ResultView.js: The view to show the result after pressing an artist/album/song